Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 > Practices at lower levels of the pyramid have higher implementation priority than those at higher levels.

-### DAF Practices and requirements
+### DAF practices and requirements

-This part of DAF contains various practices and evaluation criteria - “True” and “False” for stage 0, and “Implemented,” “Partially Implemented,” and “Not Implemented” for stage 1 and above.
+This part of DAF contains various practices and evaluation criteria - “True” and “False” for stage 0, and “Implemented”, “Partially Implemented”, and “Not Implemented” for stage 1 and above.
 Practices are grouped into subdomains, and subdomains into domains.
 To achieve compliance with a given maturity stage, one or more practices may need to be implemented.

 Mapping for standards is done for practices where applicable.

-## How to Use the Framework
+## How to use the Framework

 Quick guide: